+If your soil is naturally alkaline, you can amend it with rich organic matter, such as chicken manure that is well composted.
 It can be very challenging to lower soil pH, however, because limestone in the ground is continually dissolving.
 If you live in an area where alkaline soil is a fact of life, you may want to build raised beds to create a more hospitable growing environment for your plants.

 Once your soil is at the optimum pH level,you’ll want to ensure your plants are receiving enough water on a consistent basis.
 Optimal tomato growth requires regular and deep watering so that water gets all the way down to the entire root system.
 Tomatoes won’t flourish if you allow them to go dry between watering sessions.
 So, be sure your plants receive 1 to 1.5 inches of water per week, but don’t go overboard and give them too much.

+Fortunately, blossom end rot usually shows up at the very beginning of the season as first fruits appear.
 If you notice your tomatoes are showing possible signs of blossom rot, make sure your plants are watered deeply every 4 to 5 days.
 If it is extremely hot in your area, water them even more frequently.
 To determine when it is time to water your plants, dig down 3 or 4 inches into the soil.
 If the soil is moist, wait 24 hours and check again.
 When the soil at that level is dry, it is time to water again.